AppointmentGuru/AppointmentGuru-Website/guru-does-it-for-you.md

 ## Email

 Once you have a domain name, we can setup your email address(es).
 We’ll make sure that you can check and send mail on various devices and email clients (eg Outlook).
 We recommend GSuite by Google (Gmail) - it costs US$5/user/month.
+[Send us an email](mailto:support@appointmentguru.co) with your request.

 *Price: Free to setup, monthly fees may apply.*